The Wheel (game show): International versions

 NBC announced in February 2021 that an American version with a ten-episode run had been ordered.
 It is produced by Warner Bros.
 Unscripted Television and Hungry McBear Media.
 In May 2021, it was announced that the show would premiere in the 2021–22 television season.
 In August 2021, an announcement was made that the show would premiere in 2022 with McIntyre as host.
 By May 2022 however, NBC indicated there would be a 2023 premiere, either midseason or summer.
 Eventually, the show premiered on 19 December 2022, with the first ten episodes airing in two weeks during the holiday season.
-In June 2023, after poor viewership figures, the series was canceled after one season.
+In June 2023, after poor viewership figures, the series was cancelled after one season.

-In May 2021, Dutch channel SBS6 announced a local production to premiere later that year.

-In November 2021, Finnish network MTV3 announced their local version would premiere next year with auditions being held as well, in 2022.
-In November 2022, it was announced that the version would premiere late in the next summer season.
-Later the start was postponed to autumn, and it began in September.